DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - ❄️**Threat modeling**: a security process where potential threats are identified, categorized, and analyzed.
 It can be performed as a
          - 🍉proactive measure during design and development
          - 🍉reactive measure once a product has been deployed
-        - Threat modeling identifies the potential harm, the probability of occurrence, the priority of concern, and the means to eradicate or reduce the threat
+        - Threat modeling identifies the potential harm, the probability of occurrence, the priority of concern, and the means to eradicate or reduce the threat.
+The three common threat modeling approaches are
+             - 🥩focus on attackers
+             - 🥩focus on assets
+             - 🥩focus on software.
 - 3.1.2 Least Privilege
     - ❄️**Least privilege**: states that subjects are granted only the privileges necessary to perform assigned work tasks and no more; this concept extends to data and systems
         - Limiting and controlling privileges based on this concept protects confidentiality and data integrity